GamehunterKaan/AutoPWN-Suite/README.md

 - Evasion mode for being sneaky.
 - Automatically decide which scan types to use based on privilege.
 - Easy to read output.
-- Function to output results to a file.
-- Argument for passing custom nmap flags.
 - Specify your arguments using a config file.
 - Send scan results via webhook or email.
-- Works on Linux and MacOS.
+- Works on Windows, MacOS and Linux.

 ## How does it work?